bnorthern42/bnorthern42/README.md

 ### An Argument for Microservices in Research

 Same as functional programming, why re-code the same thing twice.
 For example, if you make an authentication / registration service, why do it again?
 If you had all the small problems already solved in services, take those and mix it up to solve the bigger problems.
 Basically: Faster prototyping to think about the even bigger questions.
+(Spring Boot has changed the way I think about programming for the web, and I love using it!)